 As in biology, war, or sports, there’s a natural tendency in politics to seek advantage by teaming up.
-In Washington’s case, factions formed right away within his own cabinet.
-Congressmen, voters, and journalists coalesced around either his Secretary of State, Thomas Jefferson, or Secretary of Treasury, Alexander Hamilton.
-The State Department manages foreign relations while the Treasury collects taxes and manages the national budget.
-The two strong-willed statesmen had divergent views as to how the young republic should develop and neither secretary stayed purely within his respective realm.
-Partly because their realms naturally overlapped, Jefferson concerned himself plenty with the domestic economy and Hamilton with foreign policy.
-Jefferson wanted states to retain most of the power over an expansive agricultural empire while Hamilton thought America’s survival depended on thriving industry and a strong central government.
-The country was lucky to survive this formative period as it dodged civil war between Jefferson’s Democratic-Republicans and Hamilton’s Federalists.
-Meanwhile, the U.S. struggled to avoid getting sucked into the vortex of European conflicts.
+In Washington’s case, factions formed right away around members of his own cabinet.
+Congressmen, voters, and journalists coalesced around either Secretary of State Thomas Jefferson or Secretary of Treasury Alexander Hamilton.
+The State Department manages foreign relations while the Treasury collects taxes and tariffs, prints money, and manages the national debt while Congress sets the budget.
+These strong-willed statesmen had divergent views as to how the young republic should develop and neither secretary stayed purely on his own turf of diplomacy or the domestic economy.
+Historian Andrew O’Shaughnessy wrote that Jefferson and Hamilton “were both fighting for the soul of the American Revolution.”

 Hamilton & the Federalists

-It’s easy to characterize Hamilton as an elitist because he thought most white males were too uneducated to vote, but he was a founding member of a manumission society in New York, despite owning one slave, and the only Founder not born into favorable circumstances.
-He was a bastard child, an old-fashioned term for children born out of wedlock. from the small Caribbean island of Nevis — the only Founder born outside the original thirteen colonies.
+It’s easy to characterize Hamilton as an elitist because he thought most white males were too uneducated to vote, but he was a founding member of a manumission society in New York (despite owning an enslaved servant) and the only Founder not born into favorable circumstances.
+He was a bastard child, an old-fashioned term for children born out of wedlock, from the small Caribbean island of Nevis — the only Founder born outside the original thirteen colonies.
 He grew up in St. Croix, in the Virgin Islands.
 He wrote such an eloquent account of a hurricane that destroyed St. Croix in 1772 that townspeople pitched in to send him to the mainland colonies for an education.
-He attended Columbia University in New York (then King’s College) and converted to the patriot cause under the tutelage of tailor-haberdasher Hercules Mulligan, later an important spy who helped save Washington from being kidnapped.
+He attended Columbia University in New York (then King’s College) and converted to the patriot cause under the tutelage of tailor-haberdasher Hercules Mulligan, later an important spy who helped save Washington from being kidnapped (Chapter 9).
 While living with Mulligan, Hamilton joined the Sons of Liberty and the precocious teenager published two anonymous essays supporting Continental Congress in its stance against British oppression.
 He fought heroically in the Revolution at White Plains, Long Island, and Trenton, and led a bayonet charge at Yorktown.
 Hamilton attracted Washington’s attention, eventually becoming his aide-de-camp (right-hand man) and, in effect, his surrogate son since the Washingtons had no children.

-America needed protection not only from European powers but also frontier Indians.
+America needed protection not only from European powers but also Native Americans on the frontier.
 Early in Washington’s presidency, a coalition of Miami, Shawnee, and Delaware Indians led by Blue Jacket and Little Turtle routed a small, ill-equipped, insufficiently trained and disorganized army in the Indiana Territory at the Battle of the Wabash (aka St. Clair’s Defeat).
 Camp followers ate through too many provisions and Commander Arthur St. Clair II was so overweight he had to be carted through the woods.
-Proportionally, Wabash was America’s worst defeat ever at the hands of Indians, and the president blew a gasket when he found out.
+Proportionally, Wabash was America’s worst defeat ever at the hands of Indigenous Americans and the president blew a gasket when he found out.
 His private secretary reported that, uncharacteristically, Washington was screaming down curses on St. Clair, who, of course, wasn’t there and whom Washington had warned against surprise attacks.
 This was when Washington usurped his Constitutional authority by calling up a national militia without Congressional approval — laying the foundation for future Executive Orders — and the Wabash defeat led to calls for a more substantial multi-regiment standing army.
 General “Mad” Anthony Wayne strengthened the new Legion of the U.S. and they won control of the Ohio Territory from combined Indian-British forces at the Battle of Fallen Timbers in 1794.

 With his Assumption Plan, Hamilton advised the national government to provide stability and credibility to the young country by assuming, or taking over, all the state debts.
 The national government was $50 million in debt from the war and the states collectively owed another $25 million, mostly to French and Spanish banks.
-Hamilton’s idea was to consolidate debt at the national level and the government would then finance its debt by selling new bonds that would, in turn, give the wealthiest American bond-buyers a stake in its survival.
+Hamilton’s idea was to consolidate debt at the national level and the government would then finance its debt through customs duties (tariffs) and issuing new securities (i.e. treasuries or bonds) that would, in turn, give the wealthiest American investors a stake in its survival.